Boundary adjustment, General overview of planning and zoning handbook, Practical guide to 60-day rule.

 PZ1000-Planning-and-Zoning-General-Overview.pdf (Document Number: PZ 1000)

 Provides a discussion on the advantages and disadvantages of local planning and zoning and questions that should be asked before proceeding.
-This paper also provides an overview of the players involved with township planning and zoning, a description of the types of documents and regulations involved with planning and zoning, and a summary of the process to adopt planning and zoning.
+This paper also provides an overview of the players involved with town-ship planning and zoning, a description of the types of documents and regulations involved with planning and zoning, and a summary of the process to adopt planning and zoning.
 A discussion on how to administer and enforce regulations is also included.
-(18 pages) (Revised: June 2021)
+(17 pages) (Revised Sept.
+2023)

 PZ2000-Zoning-Decisions-.pdf (Document Number: PZ 2000)